Best Amex business cards

 Many of the Amex Business Platinum card benefits mimic what you’d get with The Platinum Card® from American Express, like exceptional airport lounge access, Gold Hilton status, Gold Marriott Bonvoy elite status and up to $200 in annual airline fee credits.
-You’ll also get perks useful for business owners, including up to $200 in annual Dell statement credits (for U.S. purchases) and 1.5x Amex points on all single purchases of $5,000 or more (up to one million bonus points per calendar year) and on eligible purchases in key business categories.
+You’ll also get perks useful for business owners, including up to $400 in annual Dell statement credits (for U.S. purchases) and 1.5x Amex Membership Rewards points on single purchases of $5,000+ (on up to $2 million of these purchases per calendar year) and on eligible purchases in key business categories.

 One of the unique features of the Business Platinum card is the 35% rebate you’re eligible for when you use Pay With Points.
 With this perk, you’ll get 35% of your points back (up to 500,000 points per calendar year) when you use your Amex points to pay for any first- or business-class flight through the Amex travel site.
 You’ll also get the 35% rebate on coach flight Pay With Points purchases made through the Amex travel site with your selected airline, which is the same airline you chose for your up to $200 in yearly airline credits.
 Enrollment required for select benefits.

 The card has a $595 annual fee ($695 if application is received on or after 01/13/2022) (see rates and fees).

 The Amex Business Platinum card has a big annual fee and hefty minimum spending requirements, so the card doesn’t make sense for everyone.
-But if you can earn the intro bonus, it’s the best way to earn a stack of Membership Rewards points in a hurry.
+But if you can earn the intro offer, it’s the best way to earn a stack of Membership Rewards points in a hurry.

-This is also the best Amex business card for travel because you’ll get access to more airport lounges than any other card, including:
+This is also the best Amex business card for travel because you’ll get access to more airport lounges than any other card, including (enrollment required):

 - Delta SkyClub Lounges (when flying with Delta)